 - Basic physical exam: this is primarily to check overall health.

-- Semen analysis: A semen analysis evaluates the amount and quality of a man’s semen and sperm to determine his potential fertility.
+- Semen assessment: A semen assessment evaluates the amount and quality of a man’s semen and sperm to determine his potential fertility.
 This test is sometimes called a sperm count and is used to assess: the motility – movement of the sperm (swimming ability); the morphology – percentage of sperm that have a normal shape; the count – the number of individual sperm present in one ejaculation; and the vitality – the sperm’s ability to live and endure.
-A severely low sperm count or low motility may indicate the need for an advanced approach, whereas a normal semen analysis might suggest a more conservative strategy.
+A severely low sperm count or low motility may indicate the need for an advanced approach, whereas a normal semen assessment might suggest a more conservative strategy.

 - Blood test: A blood test is undertaken to assess levels of hormones such as follicle-stimulating hormone (FSH), luteinising hormone (LH) and testosterone.